 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Jason Hoellwarth, MD graduated from Keck School of Medicine of the University of Southern California in 2012.
-He completed residency at University of Pittsburgh Medical Center.
+Dr. Jason Shih Hoellwarth, MD graduated from University of Southern California (USC), Keck School of Medicine in 2012.
+He completed residency at University of Pittsburgh Medical Center (UPMC).
 He is certified by the American Board of Orthopedic Surgery: Part 1 United States Medical Licensing Exam: Step 1, 2, 3 and has a state license in New York.

-Medical School: Keck School of Medicine of the University of Southern California (2012)
+Medical School: University of Southern California (USC), Keck School of Medicine (2012)

-Residency: University of Pittsburgh Medical Center (2019)
+Residency: University of Pittsburgh Medical Center (UPMC) (2019)

 Board Certification: American Board of Orthopedic Surgery: Part 1 United States Medical Licensing Exam: Step 1, 2, 3